selfsimilar/dicebear/apps/docs/pages/how-to-use/http-api/index.md

 ## Rate limits

-We currently limit the number of requests per second to 50 for SVG and to 10 for PNG and JPG.
+We currently limit the number of requests per second to 50 for SVG and to 10 for PNG, JPG, WebP and AVIF.
 We reserve the right to change these limits at any time without notice.

 ## Changes and Availability